Mookaite Jasper Tumbled Stones media thumbnails

 • Pocket stone — mookaite is a classic for pocket stones due to its high hardness and variety of stimulating colors; its warm palette makes it one of the most recognized in Australian collections

-• Collecting — unique piece due to its exclusive origin: there is no authentic mookaite from another deposit, which makes it a specimen of verifiable provenance and low substitutability
+• Collecting — a unique piece due to its exclusive origin: there is no authentic mookaite from another deposit, which makes it a specimen of verifiable provenance and low substitutability

-Mookaite in Cultural Tradition
+Mookaite in cultural tradition

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.